hypertool/hypertool/packages/common/README.md

 The `@hypertool/common` package can be installed using NPM and Yarn.
 The `mongoose` package is a peer dependency.

 ```
-yarn install @hypertool/common mongoose
+yarn add @hypertool/common mongoose
 ```

-If you using `@hypertool/common` as a dependency in a hypertool microservice, you should use yarn workspaces to install the package.
+If you using `@hypertool/common` as a dependency in a Hypertool package, you should use yarn workspaces to install the package.

 ```